 Here are some awesome ideas that you can check out.
 Some of these you will probably know about whereas others might be something that you would never have thought is possible!

 One of the most-obvious ways to do something with your roof and be more eco-friendly is to have some solar panels installed on it.

 Solar panels harness the sun’s energy and convert it into a usable format around the home, such as for the purposes of generating electricity or heating water.
-My buddy Dan runs a Frisco roofing company and he says that it is important to check that your roof is facing the right direction in order to utilize the amount of sunlight available.

 If your home has a flat roof, one thing you could do is turn it into a vegetated roof!
 In the example above, you can see that all sorts of plants and vegetables are being grown on the roof.

 Growing your own fruit and vegetables is not only rewarding, but it saves you cash on your grocery bills too.